 Avenue House School follows the DfE recommendations for Safer Recruitment and employment of all staff.
-All members of staff teaching and non-teaching staff, including part time staff, temporary and supply staff and visiting staff such as music teachers and volunteers are checked with the Disclosure and Barring Service (DBS) or for those employed before December 2012 with the CRB before they start work, to ensure their suitability to work with children.
+All members of staff - teaching and non-teaching staff, including part time staff, temporary and supply staff and visiting staff such as music teachers and volunteers are checked with the Disclosure and Barring Service (DBS) or for those employed before December 2012 with the CRB before they start work, to ensure their suitability to work with children.

 Written confirmation from supply agencies and external organisations regarding the checks they carry out on their employees is obtained prior to employment of any agency staff.
 These include satisfactory DBS/CRB, employment history, Disqualification by Association check, medical & physical fitness, professional references (minimum 2), qualifications and right to work in the UK.
 Confirmation of the checks carried out, DBS/CRB issue date and number with applicants photograph is received from the agency prior to the agency staff arriving at Avenue House School.
 All supply staff/agency staff are required to bring passport/driving licence and their DBS/CRB certificate to the school.
-This is crossed checked with the agency information and retained on file.
-The information is then entered on the Central Register of Appointments, if the person is to attend the school for more than a day.
+This is cross-checked with the agency information and retained on file.
+The information is then entered on the Single Centralised Register of Appointments, if the person is to attend the school for more than a day.

-The Deputy Headteacher and Advisor (Mrs Rebecca Rubio) have also completed the NCSL training in Safer Recruitment.
+The Deputy Headteacher and Governor (Mrs Rebecca Rubio) have also completed the NCSL training in Safer Recruitment.
 They will update their training every 5 years.
 At least one person trained in Safer Recruitment will be on every interview panel.
 All interviews will be planned to ensure all candidates know that Avenue House School is completely committed to safeguarding children in our care.
 This is intended to deter unsuitable people applying to work in our school.
-Copies of our Safeguarding Policy will also be sent to all applicants, to deter unsuitable persons applying.
+Potential applicants will be made fully aware that the school is committed to Safeguarding and Child Protection to deter unsuitable persons applying.